-The presumption of the legislation is that the Trust will disclose information unless the Act provides a specific reason to withhold it.
-There are more than 20 exemptions which are set out in Appendix 2 and are mainly intended to protect sensitive or confidential information.
+The presumption of the legislation is that we will disclose information unless the Act provides a specific reason to withhold it.
+There are more than 20 exemptions.
+They are set out in Appendix 2 and are mainly intended to protect sensitive or confidential information.

-Only where the Trust have real concerns about disclosing the information should the Trust refer to see whether an exemption might apply.
-Even then, where the potential exemption is a qualified exemption, the Trust need to consider the public interest test to identify if the public interest in applying the exemption outweighs the public interest in disclosing it.
+Only where we have real concerns about disclosing the information should we refer to see whether an exemption might apply.
+Even then, where the potential exemption is a qualified exemption, we need to consider the public interest test to identify if the public interest in applying the exemption outweighs the public interest in disclosing it.
 Therefore, unless it is in the public interest to withhold the information, it will be released.
 Appendix 3 contains guidance on conducting a public interest test.